StarKRE22/Atomic/Docs/Elements/Functions/InlinePredicates.md

 from [InlineFunction](InlineFunctions.md) and implements the corresponding [IPredicate](IPredicates.md) interfaces and allow invoking predicates directly, optionally with parameters.

-There are several implementations of inline predicates, depending on the number of arguments the actions take:
+There are several implementations of inline predicates, depending on the number of arguments they take:

 - [InlinePredicate](InlinePredicate.md) — Predicate without parameters.
 - [InlinePredicate&lt;T&gt;](InlinePredicate%601.md) — Predicate that takes one argument.